-In the late 1990s Cardinal Anthony Bevilacqua initiated a review process known as "cluster planning," in which all the parishes of the archdiocese were asked to study their own viability and that of neighboring parishes and make recommendations about which should be closed.
+In the late 1990s, Cardinal Anthony Bevilacqua initiated a review process known as "cluster planning," in which all of the parishes of the archdiocese were asked to study their own viability and that of neighboring parishes and make recommendations about which should be closed.

 This time, Miller said, archdiocesan officials "expect to be giving [the closings and mergers] more direction."

 "Large parishes provide a critical mass of resources - especially people," said Miller, who also helped guide the "cluster planning" effort a dozen years ago.

 The current archdiocese review - called the "parish planning initiative" - was launched in late 2010 by Chaput's predecessor, Cardinal Justin Rigali, who retired in September.